reshmaram-gt/AI-task-manager/README.md

 - Swagger API Documentation: [http://localhost:8000/swagger/](http://localhost:8000/swagger/)

 ### To Run Docker Container
-1. Navigate to 'testProject/testProject/settings.py'
+1. Navigate to `testProject/testProject/settings.py`
     In DATABASES details, change "HOST" to "db"
 2. From 'testProject/testProject', run
     ```bash
     docker-compose build
     ```
+3. To start the container, run:
-3.     ```bash
+    ```bash
     docker-compose up
     ```
-4. Visit [http://localhost:3000/](http://localhost:3000/) to interact with the app and chatbot.
+5. Visit [http://localhost:3000/](http://localhost:3000/) to interact with the app and chatbot.

 ## GitHub Links